 I’m not a fan of the latest and greatest fad diets.
 Fad diets are something that come and go, and you don’t stick to.
-Eating healthy is a lifestyle change and something that you always do.
+Eating healthy should be a lifestyle you live, and something that you always do.
 It’s not a diet that you go on and off of, but it’s the way that you live and eat every day.
-If you’re stuck in going in and out of diets, then I’d recommend that you find something that you stick with.
+If you’re stuck in going on and off of diets, then I’d recommend that you find something that you stick with.

 For me, eating is something that I really like to do.
-Cutting all sugar or not eating some of my favorite unhealthy foods just doesn’t appeal to me and I know I couldn’t do it - it’s asking for me to fail in a diet.
+Cutting all sugar or not eating some of my favorite unhealthy foods just doesn’t appeal to me, and I know I couldn’t do it - it’s asking for me to fail in a diet.
 If you can do that, then that’s great.
-It really is the best option to not eat unhealthy.
+It really is the best option to skip unhealthy foods.
 I like to eat pizza, ice cream, and other unhealthy foods.
 I also like to eat plenty of healthy food as well, and I love to teach my kids to eat those same healthy foods.

-Due to the way I like to eat and live, I started a diet called intermittent fasting.
+Due to the way I like to eat and live, I've been doing intermittent fasting.
 I wanted to be able to enjoy the foods I like, but I knew that working out alone wouldn’t be enough - I didn’t have enough time to work out as much as I’d need since I have kids.
 Thus, I found a diet that works for my lifestyle.
-3 years in, and I’m going strong as ever.
+4 years in, and I’m going strong as ever.